Cortado Coffee

 • Iced Cortado: Make the espresso and frothed milk, but pour both into a rocks glass or similar, over ice.

-• Flavored Cortado: Add a small amount of liqueur or syrup (think hazelnut, vanilla, caramel, etc) to your taste.
+• Flavored Cortado: Add a small amount of liqueur or syrup (think hazelnut, vanilla, caramel, etc) to your taste, just as you would in a Mexican coffee.

 • Cortado Condensada: This rich little variation uses a small amount of sweetened condensed milk along with whole milk, for a sweeter and creamier variation.

-• Frothed Milk Hacks: While you can use a real milk frother, if you don’t have one (or don’t want to use it), you can also froth milk using a stick blender, a regular blender, a French press, or even by shaking it in a jar!
-Just heat your milk so that it’s very hot but not boiling, and then carefully blend/pump/shake it.
+• Frothed Milk Hacks: While you can use a real milk frother, if you don’t have one, you can also froth milk using a stick blender, a regular blender, a French press, or even by shaking it in a jar!
+Just heat your milk so that it’s very hot but not boiling, and then carefully blend it, pump it, or shake it.
 Make sure to use a large enough container, oven mitts or heatproof gloves if you’re handling anything hot, and be very careful to avoid spattering the milk – hot liquids can cause severe burns.

 Side shot of two coffee glass mugs filled with cortado coffee.